Chinnasf/Applied-Data-Science/README.md

 # Applied Data Science

-My main objective is to keep uploading more complex analysis on several topics, as I keep learning on data analysis and machine learning.
-Also, I will gradually upload codes that has already been developed.
+The objective is to keep uploading more complex analysis on several topics, as I keep learning on data analysis and machine learning.

 ---